MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Introduction

 \section{Introduction}

-Recently, there has been rapid advancement in the development of mixed-modal foundation models that can perceive and generate data from multiple modalities such as Chameleon \cite{team2024chameleon}, Transfusion \cite{zhou2024transfusion}, Aurora \cite{xGrokImage}, Gemini-2.0-Flash \cite{Gemini2Flash}, and others \cite{zhao2024monoformer,wang2024emu3,sun2024autoregressive,zhan2024anygpt}.
-In particular, these models offer a flexible design, which embeds multiple modalities into a shared embedding space and uses a transformer backbone to learn interactions between these diverse modalities.
+Recently, there has been rapid advancement in the development of mixed-modal foundation models that can perceive and generate data from multiple modalities such as Chameleon \cite{team2024chameleon} and Transfusion \cite{zhou2024transfusion}.
 During pretraining, these models are exposed to internet-scale data that equips them with the knowledge to perform real-world tasks involving multiple modalities within a unified architecture (e.g., image captioning and image generation).
-The ability of foundation models to understand and reason across the vast landscape of biomedical data—including multiple modalities (e.g., image-caption pairs), sources (e.g., medical research papers, YouTube channels), and domains (e.g., radiology, histology)—positions them as powerful tools for biomedical diagnosis, prognosis, and prevention \cite{acosta2022multimodal,wang2024perspective}. their multimodal generation capabilities can facilitate medical treatment planning by predicting a patient’s CT scan outcomes following specific treatments.
+Their native multimodal capabilities have unlocked new opportunities to tackle challenging biomedical tasks, including analyzing patient scans for accurate diagnosis and generating multimodal medical reports \cite{acosta2022multimodal,wang2024perspective,gu2023biomedjourney}.

-However, existing mixed-modal foundation models struggle to perform well on vision-language biomedical data (e.g., visual question answering on X-rays) due to significant distribution shifts from the more commonly occurring natural data found on the internet (e.g., everyday objects and scenes).
+However, existing mixed-modal foundation models struggle to perform well on vision-language biomedical data due to significant distribution shifts from the more commonly occurring natural data found on the internet (e.g., everyday objects and scenes).
 In this context, instruction tuning \cite{wei2021finetuned, llava, lambert2024t} offers a promising approach to understanding novel user intents and unlocking new capabilities for developing advanced biomedical assistants.
 But, there is a lack of large-scale multimodal biomedical instruction-tuning datasets, which are crucial for enabling mixed-modal models to reason and solve complex biomedical tasks across diverse domains.